TuGo Traveller Visitors to Canada Emergency Medical Insurance

 Pre-existing conditions that are not stable in the 180 days before the effective date or the arrival date in Canada, whichever occurs later,

-c) For insureds who are 70 years and over on the application date.
+c) For insureds who are 70 years and over on the application date, Any pre-existing conditions.

 Please click on Pre-existing Medical Condition for more information.

 Some Other Exclusions:

 does not pay for medical expenses if a trip is

 Treatment, services or prescriptions required for ongoing care or check-ups.

 Investigative tests and consultation.